caas-team/sparrow/README.md

     - `retry`
       - `count` (integer): Number of retries for the latency check.
       - `delay` (duration): Initial delay between retries for the latency check.
     - `targets` (list of strings): List of targets to send latency probe.
-Needs to be a valid url.
+Needs to be a valid URL.
 Can be another `sparrow` instance.
 Automatically updated when a targetManager is configured.

 #### Example configuration